Evgeny Morozov: Life and career

 Morozov was born in 1984 in Soligorsk, Belarus.
-He attended the American University in Bulgaria and later lived in Berlin before moving to the United States.
+He attended the American University in Bulgaria and lived in Berlin before moving to the United States.

 Morozov has been a visiting scholar at Stanford University, a fellow at the New America Foundation, and a contributing editor of and blogger for Foreign Policy magazine, for which he wrote the blog Net Effect.
 He has previously been a Yahoo! fellow at Georgetown University's Walsh School of Foreign Service, a fellow at the Open Society Institute, director of new media at the NGO Transitions Online, and a columnist for the Russian newspaper Akzia.
 In 2009, he was chosen as a TED Fellow where he spoke about how the Web influences civic engagement and regime stability in authoritarian, closed societies or in countries "in transition".

-Morozov's writings have appeared in various newspapers and magazines around the world, including The New York Times, The Wall Street Journal, Financial Times, The Economist, The Guardian, The New Yorker, New Scientist, The New Republic, Corriere della Sera, Times Literary Supplement, Newsweek International, International Herald Tribune, Boston Review, Slate, San Francisco Chronicle, Folha de S.Paulo, and Frankfurter Allgemeine Zeitung.
+Morozov's writings have appeared in various newspapers and magazines around the world, including The New York Times, The Wall Street Journal, Financial Times, The Guardian, The New Yorker, Corriere della Sera, Times Literary Supplement, New Left Review, San Francisco Chronicle, Folha de S.Paulo, and Frankfurter Allgemeine Zeitung.

 As of 2013, Morozov pursued a PhD in the history of science from Harvard, which he obtained in May 2018.
-He regularly holds lectures in the framework of university programs, cultural centres, and has developed teaching and mentorship activities.
+He gives guest lectures at cultural centres and has developed teaching and mentorship activities.

+In July 2023, Morozov naturalized as an Italian citizen.

 Thought

-Morozov expresses skepticism about the popular view that the Internet is helping to democratize authoritarian regimes, arguing that it could also be a powerful tool for engaging in mass surveillance, political repression, and spreading nationalist and extremist propaganda.
-He has also criticized what he calls "The Internet Freedom Agenda" of the US government and finds it naïve and even counterproductive to the very goal of promoting democracy through the Web.
+Morozov expresses skepticism about the view held by some, such as Jared Cohen of Google, that the Internet is helping to democratize authoritarian regimes, arguing that it could also be a powerful tool for engaging in mass surveillance, political repression, and spreading nationalist and extremist propaganda.
+He has also criticized what he calls "The Internet Freedom Agenda" of the US government and finds it naïve and even counterproductive to the goal of promoting democracy through the Web.

-Later in his career, however, Morozov began to express doubts about the project of technology criticism itself, calling it politically vague and impotent to effectuate change.
+By 2015, Morozov began to express doubts about the project of technology criticism itself, calling it politically vague and unable to effectuate change.

+Morozov has also critiqued "Techno-Feudalist" ideas explored by economists such as Mariana Mazzucato and Yanis Varoufakis.